 You'll feel it for the first week or two — your lungs work harder, you might get headaches, and sleep feels different.
 Drink extra water.
 It passes.

 Even winter has blue-sky days.
-But yes, real winters — single-digit temps, serious snow, roads that ice over for weeks.
+But yes, actual winters — single-digit temps, serious snow, roads that ice over for weeks.

 Park City is about 25–30 minutes.
 Provo is about 30–35 minutes and is where many locals go for Costco, Target, and bigger-box shopping.
 Salt Lake City is about 45–50 minutes and is typically a destination trip, not a daily errand.